Get 25% Off When You Join Our Newsletter! -🇺🇸 Free USA Shipping

 Step 2: Prioritize your main concern

-Step 3: Keep it to 2–3 serums at most
+Step 3: Keep it to 2–3 serums max

-Step 4: Allow each serum to absorb
+Step 4: Allow each layer to absorb

-Step 5: Seal with a moisturizer
+Step 5: Always seal with moisturizer

 How Many Serums Is Too Many?

-• Retinol or CoQ10 serum for anti-aging
+• Retinol or CoQ10 for anti-aging benefits

-• Barrier support serum with peptides or ceramides
+• Barrier-repair serum with peptides or ceramides

 • Increased redness or irritation